epfahl/graphene_demo/README.md

 Don't worry about the additional syntax just yet, but pay close attention to the `cursor` field requested on each of the feature edges, as well as `pageInfo` field on the feature connection.
 The `cursor` gives us an opaque identenfier for the edge object that we can reuse in subsequent queries; in particular, we can use this field for pagination.
 The data returned for `pageInfo` shows us introspective data on the requested collection including the first and last cursor, and booleans that indicate whether there is a next page or previous page.

-To get the next three feature rows, grab the `endCursor` and slightly modify the above query to
+To get the next three feature rows, add the `after` argument to the feature connection and use the value of the `endCursor` in the previous query:

 ```bash